 Being convicted at court for having failed to file your ticket in time also has other penalties.
-Your driver’s licence will now show a record of conviction.
-The Ministry of Transportation will apply any appropriate demerit points against your driver’s licence.
-You may be facing a licence suspension due to the nature of the offence for charges like drive with handheld communication device (cell phone).
-You could trigger an MTO warning letter, interview, or suspension of your driver’s licence for having accumulated too many demerit points.
+Your driver’s license will now show a record of conviction.
+The Ministry of Transportation will apply any appropriate demerit points against your driver’s license.
+You may be facing a license suspension due to the nature of the offence for charges like drive with handheld communication device (cell phone).
+You could trigger an MTO warning letter, interview, or suspension of your driver’s license for having accumulated too many demerit points.
 Your conviction could result in your insurance rates going up or in having your insurance policy cancelled outright.
 Novice driver’s could also trigger escalated sanctions penalties if any of these conditions occur:

 - Convicted of breaking graduated licensing rules

 - Convicted of a Highway Traffic Act offence that results in four or more demerit points (e.g., street racing, careless driving)